CIS 5603. Artificial Intelligence

 4. The agent framework

-A widespread approach takes intelligence as a set of cognitive functions integrated in an intelligent agent framework, consisting of In recent years, deep learning has achieved great successes.
-However, it still cannot replace other AI techniques.
+A widespread approach takes intelligence as a set of cognitive functions integrated in an intelligent agent framework, consisting of In recent years, deep learning and large language model have achieved great successes.
+However, they still cannot replace other AI techniques.

 Reading